Drones

 How high can the drone fly and stay in the air?

-NWIFCA uses the drones as an extra resource to supplement both their compliance and management responsibilities.
-The enhanced capability it offers to record evidence of possible offences using the onboard camera from perspectives not previously possible will improve the prevention and detection of offending.
+NWIFCA will be using the drones as an extra resource to supplement both their compliance and management responsibilities.
+The enhanced capability it offers to record evidence of possible offences using the onboard camera from perspectives not previously possible will improve the prevention (deterrent) and detection of offending.

 Is the drone just going to be used for enforcement or will the drone be used for research purposes as well?